 Job 19:26, Isaiah 26:19, Daniel 12:1-3, Matthew 27:53, Mark 16 (whole chapter), Luke 20:35-36, John 5:25-29, John 11:23-25, Acts 1:22, Acts 2:26, Acts 2:31, Acts 4:2, Acts 4:33, Acts 13:33, Acts 17:18, Acts 17:32, Acts 23:6, Acts 24:15, Acts 24:21,Romans 1:4, Romans 5:10, Romans 6:5, 1 Corinthians 15 (whole chapter), Philippians 3:10-11, Colossians 3:1, 1 Thessalonians 4:13, 2 Timothy 1:10, 2 Timothy 2:18, Hebrews 6:2, 11:35, 1 Peter 1:3, 3:21, Revelation 20:5-6

-There are two resurrections mentioned by Jesus in the gospel of John (John 5:28-29) and two resurrections mentioned in the book of Revelation.
+There are two groups of people mentioned by Jesus as being resurrected (John 5:28-29) and two resurrections mentioned in the book of Revelation.
 The "first resurrection" (Rev. 20:4-6) is for those who belong to Jesus and they will enter into eternity.
 The second is for those who will stand before him to be judged for what they have done. [back to beginning of lesson]